 Batch number can be found in 3 different locations:

 - On the outside of the bucket or cardboard box.

 - Inside the packaging (e.g. on the inside of the bucket lid or cardboard box).

 - On the lip of the bucket lid.

 There are no hobbyist test kits available on the market that are able to measure small discrepancies with 100% accuracy.
-Variations of parameters are typically still smaller than the acceptable error of the test kits available, and therefore there is little chance of a negative impact on aquarium life.
+Because variations in parameter values are typically still smaller than the acceptable error of the test kits available, there is little chance of a negative impact on aquarium life.

 We recommend to prepare at least 15 litres (4 US gal) of saltwater.
 Mix your RO water with 585g (20.63 oz) of salt, and perform the test at least 2 hours after fully dissolved.
 Always check the salinity in which the test was made, as this will influence the measured parameters.
 A salinity refractometer is recommended, together with a calibration fluid. *Note that salinity readings also depend on the temperature.
 Please check your salinity at 20°C (68°F).